mahatma-dj/Moocker/README.md

 A web app that indexes MOOCs, and will enable users to create and save a learning plan of their very own.

-Nothing has been uploaded to the repo yet as I've only written the webscrapers so far.
-I'll upload these shortly.
+Nothing has been uploaded to the repo yet as I've only written the webscrapers so far.The one for edx.org is there.
+Ill add the others soon.

 The site itself is being developed using Flask (and so Python) - but Im still learning to use this framework.